 You may be wondering “What can I do to extend unemployment in New Mexico?” if your benefits are running out.
-Extension programs are only leveraged when unemployment rates reach high levels across the country, and are available only when the government deems them necessary.
+Extension programs are only available when unemployment rates reach high levels across the country or state or when the government deems them necessary.

-Unfortunately, there are no unemployment benefits extension programs available to workers in NM.
-The last federal unemployment extension program ended in 2013 near the end of the Great Recession.
+Unfortunately, there are no unemployment benefits extension programs available to unemployment beneficaries in NM.

 Continue reading to learn more about the following topics:

-- Learn About Emergency Unemployment Compensation in New Mexico
+- Learn About Requesting an Unemployment Benefits Extension in New Mexico

-- Understand Alternatives to Requesting a Benefits Extension in New Mexico
+- Learn About Alternatives to an Unemployment Benefits Extension

-Learn About Emergency Unemployment Compensation in New Mexico
+Learn About Requesting an Unemployment Benefits Extension in New Mexico